Partner Visa

 The Australian Government is most concerned about ongoing, communicable diseases that are expensive to treat, such as tuberculosis, HIV and Aids and life-threatening diseases, such as cancer (unless you’ve been in remission for five years).

-Home Affairs considered a ‘significant healthcare cost’ as over $51,000 for the period of a temporary visa OR over $51,000 over a 10-year period for a permanent visa.
+Home Affairs considered a ‘significant healthcare cost’ as over $51,000 for the period of a short-term visa OR over $51,000 over a 10-year period for a permanent visa.
 However, if you fail to meet this threshold when applying for a partner visa, you may be able to apply for a health condition waiver—which can be a time-consuming, complex process.

 In contrast, the government isn't as concerned about minor conditions such as high blood pressure or chronic pain that can be managed with inexpensive medication.